eclipse-vertx/vert.x/core_manual_java.md

 #### Writing Request Headers

-To write headers to the request, add them to the map returned from the `headers()` method:
+To write headers to the request, add them to the multi-map returned from the `headers()` method:

     HttpClient client = vertx.createHttpClient().setHost("foo.com");